Ski Accident Medical Repatriation Services to the UK

 We’ll always recommend the safest and most appropriate option based on your clinical needs, and coordinate every part of the journey on your behalf.

-We aim to arrange repatriation as quickly as your medical condition allows.
-In many cases, we can dispatch an air ambulance within 24 hours of initial contact.
-Timing depends on factors like medical clearance to fly, location of the hospital, weather conditions in mountainous areas, and airport access.
-Our team will liaise with the treating hospital, coordinate all medical and flight logistics, and keep you and your family informed every step of the way.
+We aim to arrange medical repatriation as quickly as your condition allows.
+In many cases, we can dispatch an air ambulance for ski injuries within 24 hours of first contact.
+Timing depends on several factors — including medical clearance to fly, your hospital’s location, weather conditions in mountain regions, and airport accessibility.

 Need Urgent Repatriation After a Skiing Injury?

-If you or a loved one has suffered a skiing accident abroad, don’t wait for insurers or local systems to act — SkyCare can step in immediately to arrange safe, medically supported repatriation back to the UK.
+If you or a loved one has suffered a skiing accident abroad, don’t wait for insurers or local systems to act — SkyCare can step in immediately to arrange safe, medically supported ski injury repatriation back to the UK.

-With our own fleet of fixed-wing aircraft and trusted British medical crews on every flight, SkyCare ensures your repatriation is fast, safe, and stress-free.
+With our own fleet of fixed-wing aircraft and trusted British medical crews on every flight, SkyCare ensures your ski repatriation is fast, safe, and stress-free.
 We’ve helped thousands of injured travellers return home with care and dignity — and we’re ready to help you too.

 Speak with our medical coordination team.Feedback